 2. You wish to survey the students at your college to determine their feelings about the quality of services in the student center.
 Which of the following sampling designs is best for avoiding bias?

-(A) Air an announcement on the campus radio station asking all listeners to phone in their opinions.
+(A) Post an announcement on the campus web page station asking all readers to text in their opinions.

 (B) Survey every tenth student who enters the student center.